-Clear and concise lecture notes support learners to prepare for lectures, study more efficiently, and complete assessment more effectively.
-However, many students struggle with effective note taking and do not end up with the course content that will serve them best.
-In addition, note taking accommodations are among of the most common for students with disabilities, and it can be challenging to implement this type of accommodation for both learners and faculty.
+Clear and concise notes support learners to prepare for lessons and learning activities, study more efficiently, and complete assessments more effectively.
+However, many students struggle with effective note taking and do not end up with the course resources that will serve them best.
+In addition, note taking accommodations are among of the most common for students with disabilities, and it can be challenging to implement accommodations for this need, for both learners and educators.

-There are a number of ways faculty can proactively support all students to have complete and comprehensive course notes, including:
+There are a number of ways educators can proactively support all students to have complete and comprehensive course notes, including:

 - Audio recording

-By posting lecture/course notes to the online course site in advance of class, learners can proactively review lecture content and prepare for class.
-Providing notes in advance also removes the individualized accommodation barriers for students with disabilities, as well as faculty.
+By posting lesson/course notes to the online course site in advance of class, learners can proactively review lesson content and prepare for class.
+Providing notes in advance also removes the individualized accommodation barriers for students with disabilities, as well as educators.

-- A series of questions about the lecture that learners can answer in class and/or using weekly resources/readings.
+- A series of questions about the lesson that learners can answer in class and/or using weekly resources/readings

-- A detailed outline of the lecture, with completed notes to be posted after the class.
+- A detailed outline of the lesson, with completed notes to be posted after the class

-To support the greatest accessibility it is ideal to post the notes in two formats, such as copying and pasting the notes into the HTML editor and proving a link to a Word document.
-If faculty require support is required to include links to downloadable Word documents, connect with the designated Educational Technology Specialist.
+As indicated on the Content Options webpage, greatest inclusion is achieved when content is provided in at least two formats.
+These formats could include copying and pasting the notes into the HTML editor and proving a link to a Word or PDF document.
+If educators require support to include links to downloadable Word documents, connect with the Educational Technology Specialist for your area.

-- Post lecture notes, in advance, to the online course site.
+- Post lesson notes, in advance, to the online course site.

-- The posted notes can be organized however the content is organized, for example by week or module.
+- The posted notes can be organized; however, the content is organized, for example by week, module or chapter.

-- Advise students that lecture notes have been posted and provide them with explicit instructions on how to use the notes effectively.
+- Advise students that lesson notes have been posted and provide them with explicit instructions on how to use the notes effectively.

 - The instructions could include reviewing the notes prior to class, printing or downloading the notes to complete them in class, using the notes effectively to study, etc.